WenxingZhang/WenxingZhang.github.io/_teaching/2015-spring-teaching-2.md

 date: 2015-01-01
 location: "Chengdu, P.R.
 China"
 ---
-This is an optional course for graduate students from majored in applied/computational mathematics.
+This is an optional course for graduate students majored in applied/computational mathematics.

 Heading 1
 ======